 The truth is, we know what white features are.
 But all of a sudden, these purity spiralists come along and try to make a divide in our community due to some Aryan worldview or dislike about someone's appearance, mainly brown hair or eyes.
 They start playing stupid and start deflecting when the topic of European identity comes up.
 And nobody wants to feel left out, do they?
 And isn't that understandable?
 But we still aren't going to play stupid.
 I'm not going to do that on my forum, channel, or blog.
 So I'm not playing any games with those of you who want to try and pick apart our ethnic identity due to our hair strands.
 That isn't going to look good on you and it sure won't go over well with most white people, including most of those in the white positive sphere.
 So it would be wise to stop trying to nitpick our ethnicity when you know sure and well what a white person looks like.
 If you are treated differently than the people that are in the mixed group, then how can you identify with their struggles and the things they go through?
 How can they identify with yours?
 How can you truly be a part of that group?
 Either you grew up being demonized because of your white skin or ethnicity or you didn’t.
 And if you did, then you aren’t biracial or considered mixed.

 A brunette white women’s experience is not the same as those of the biracial and mixed sphere.
 Let’s just be real about this.
-All of these counter arguments that these Aryan minded people make against us are very dishonest.
-Because they are comparing us to non-white people.
-It's kind of like comparing apples to oranges.
+All of these counter-arguments that these neo-pagans and Aryan minded people people make against us are very dishonest.
+Because they are lumping us with their inherit prejudice against non-white people.
 By large, people normally look like what they are.
 As far as ambiguous is concerned, the darker their skin, wider rounder facial phenotypes, the more foreign phenotypes they have.
 That goes hand-in-hand with complexion.
 Not hair and eye color.

 Percentages in DNA don’t matter as much as your phenotypes.
 If you are white passing, people are going to see you as white no matter if you had an ancestor that was different or not.
 Same goes if you are black passing or mixed passing.
 Now, I’m not telling people how they should identify.
 However, you can’t stop people from identifying you how they see you.
 And people are going to profile you based on how you look.
 And on average, people look like what they are.
 Yet people will say: “You can be white but not full white, because brown hair is not a European trait”?
 Those arguments are dumb.
 They are dumb to me.